-S2.4 Supported wage rates
+Supported wage rates

-(a) Employees to whom this Schedule applies will be paid the applicable percentage of the relevant minimum wage according to the following Schedule:
+(a) Employees to whom this Schedule applies will be paid the applicable percentage of the relevant minimum wage according to the following Table and Note:

-Assessed capacity (see clause S2.5) Relevant minimum wage
+Assessed capacity (see below) Relevant minimum wage

-% %

-10 10

-20 20

-30 30

-40 40

-50 50

-60 60

-70 70

-80 80

-90 90
+10% 10%

+20% 20%

+30% 30%

+40% 40%

+50% 50%

+60% 60%

+70% 70%

+80% 80%

+90% 90%

-(b) The minimum amount payable must be not less than \$81 per week.
+Note: The minimum amount payable to an employee receiving a supported wage must not be less than \$82 per week.

-(c) Where an employee's assessed capacity is 10%, the employee must receive a high degree of assistance and support.
+(b) Where an employee's assessed capacity is 10%, the employee must receive a high degree of assistance and support.

-S2.5 Assessment of capacity
+Assessment of capacity

-- (a) For the purpose of establishing the percentage of the relevant minimum wage, the productive capacity of the employee will be assessed in accordance with the sws by an approved assessor, having consulted the employee and employee and, if the employee so desires, a union which the employee is eligible to join. - (b) All assessments made under this Schedule must be documented in a sws wage assessment agreement, and retained by the employer as a time and wages record in accordance with the Act.
+- (a) For the purpose of establishing the percentage of the relevant minimum wage, the productive capacity of the employee will be assessed in accordance with the sws by an approved assessor, having consulted the employer and employee and, if the employee so desires, a union which the employee is eligible to join. - (b) All assessments made under this Schedule must be documented in a sws wage assessment agreement, and retained by the employer as a time and wages record in accordance with the Act.

-S2.6 Review of assessment
+Review of assessment